rakeshnexturn/NexTurn_DevOps/README.md

     3.What is  Terraform lam?
     4.What is state file in terraform?
     5.What you did in terraform?
+    6.What is modules in terraform?
+    7.Explain Terraform commands?
+    8.What terraform init will do?

 ## _Scrum_
     1.What do you mean by scrum?